-Virtual Learning Student Code Of Conduct
+Virtual Learning Student Code of Conduct Kensington High School

 All School District of Philadelphia students receiving digital curriculum and direct instruction online are subject to any applicable District policies and this Student Virtual Learning Code of Conduct.
-As a virtual learning student, there are additional rules and expectations regarding prior online etiquette in place in order to protect all students and all staff members.
+As a virtual learning student, there are additional rules and expectations regarding online etiquette in order to protect all students and all staff members.
 Access to remote learning must be used in a responsible, safe, efficient, ethical, and legal manner.
-With expanded access to electronic information, availability of inappropriate material is not uncommon.
-Some sites contain illegal, defamatory, inaccurate, or offensive information.
-We especially appreciate partnering with parents to teach responsible Internet use.